 Amna Ahmed (July 2008-2012): Amna's thesis title is Abstract topological dynamics, she looks at topologies on a countable sets that make a given map continuous and orders on a countable set that make a given map order preserving.
 Amna is a lecturer at the Al-Mergeb University in Libya.

 Kyriakos Papadopoulos (2008-2012): Kyriakos's completed his thesis on Set-theoretic and topological characterizations of ordered spaces, looking at characterizations of ordinal spaces, in 2012.
-Kyriakos is now an assistant prof. in American University of the Middle East, in Kuwait and is now Assistant Professor at Kuwait University.
+Kyriakos was an assistant prof. in American University of the Middle East, in Kuwait and is now Assistant Professor at Kuwait University.

-Columba Dolores Perez (2013-present) is working on countable dynamical systems and topologies that make certain maps continuous.
-Columba is funded by CONACyT.
+Dolores Columba Perez Flores (2013-2017) worked on countable dynamical systems and topologies that make certain maps continuous.
+Columba was funded by CONACyT.

 Ziqin Feng (2012 - 2013) spent a year working with me as an FP7 Marie-Curie International Incoming Fellowship looking at Hilbert's 13th Problem.
 Ziqin now has a tenure track position at Auburn University.